SpaceX CRS-26: Cargo Dragon

 SpaceX plans to reuse each Cargo Dragon up to five times.
-Cargo Dragon does not include SuperDraco abort engines, seats, cockpit controls or life support system neded on a Crew Dragon.
+Cargo Dragon does not include SuperDraco abort engines, seats, cockpit controls or life support system needed on a Crew Dragon.
 Dragon 2 improves on Dragon 1 in several ways, including lessened refurbishment time, leading to shorter periods between flights.

 Cargo Dragon capsules under the NASA CRS Phase 2 contract land near Florida in the ocean.

 Payload

 NASA contracted for the CRS-26 mission from SpaceX and therefore determines the primary payload, date of launch, and orbital parameters for the Cargo Dragon.

 ISS Roll Out Solar Arrays (iROSA)

 Second pair of new solar arrays using XTJ Prime space solar cells.
 They were delivered to the station in the unpressurized trunk of the Cargo Dragon spacecraft.

 The installation of these new solar arrays, designated 4A and 3A, required two spacewalks: one to prepare the worksite with a modification kit and another to install the new panel.